 Women should bring a supply of feminine hygiene products as we have had complaints from female participants in the past about the quality of Ecuadorian products.

-Tiputini Biodiversity Station has a tropical climate; that is, high temperatures, high level of humidity and abundant rain.
+Tiputini Biodiversity Station has a tropical climate; that is, high temperatures, high levels of humidity, and abundant rain.
 You can click this link to know what to bring to the Amazon jungle.

 The easiest way to withdraw money is from ATMs.
 There is a machine inside the university that we recommend.
 Do not forget to let your bank know that you are traveling in Ecuador.

 Be careful with your belongings.
 Leave your valuables in the United States.
 Once in Quito, you can register your passport at the American Embassy and you must always carry a xeroxed copy of your passport and your USFQ ID.
 As in any major city, extra care should be taken on buses and in crowded places.